 For example, when cat fleas are transmitted to humans, they can infect it with typhus, anthrax, brucellosis, encephalitis, eggs of numerous helminth species.
 And rat fleas suffer a plague wand.

 It is interesting

-It is the rat flea that has caused the most terrible epidemic in human history - the epidemic of bubonic plague in Europe, which has mowed a third of its population.
-A significant role in the spread of rats, fleas and the disease itself was played by unsanitary conditions, which are typical of medieval Europe.
+It was the rat flea that became the cause of the most terrible epidemic in the history of mankind - the epidemic of the bubonic plague in Europe, which swept away a third of its population.
+A significant role in the spread of rats, fleas and the disease itself was played by unsanitary conditions, which are generally characteristic of medieval Europe.